 According to Genworth Financials' 2021 Cost of Care Survey, the average cost of Assisted Living in Silver Lake is $3,551 per month, which is around 9% lower than the Minnesota average of $3,884.
-And if compared to the national monthly average of $4,000, Silver Lake residential care home cost is 11% lower.
+And as compared to the national monthly average of $4,000, Silver Lake Assisted Living cost is 11% lower.

 Assisted Living rates in Silver Lake and the surrounding suburbs depend on multiple factors, including location, level of care, apartment size, and amenities offered in each community.